LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 };
 ```

-The first requirement to the widget is that it is possible to configure a data resource.
-We assume that this resource will be published by another widget or activity on the EventBus.
-The resource will have information about a list of articles.
+The first requirement for the widget is that it is possible to configure a data resource.
+We assume that this resource will be published as a collection of articles by another widget or activity on the EventBus.

-Implement a test for the communication of the widget.
-The widget should act as slave for the configured **display** resource.
-Therefore it has to subscribe to ```didReplace``` and ```didUpdate``` events of the resource.
+Hence we implement a test for the expected communication of the widget.
+As the widget is only a consumer of the collection resource (we call this type of collaborator a **slave**), it has to subscribe to `didReplace` and `didUpdate` events of the resource.

-Create a jasmine describe block with a ```beforeEach``` and an ```it``` block.
+Create a jasmine describe block with a `beforeEach` and an `it` block.
 We add two expectations to the it function.

 [shop_demo/includes/widgets/shop_demo/article_browser_widget/spec/article_browser_widget_spec.js:](../../includes/widgets/shop_demo/article_browser_widget/spec/article_browser_widget_spec.js#L66)
 ```javascript